fossabot/git-auto/readme.md

 " > git-auto.yml
 ```

-every time we make a commit git auto will run our test.
+Every time we make a commit, git auto will run our test.
-it will also create a new release on the release branch if the tests exited successfully.
+It will also create a new release on the release branch if the tests exited successfully.
-in addition,
-  it will also create a tag for each test,
-  and update those tags to the last commit with which they passed individually.
+Git auto will also create a tag for each test, and update those tags to the last commit with which they passed individually.
-that way you know which commit started the failure of a particular set of tests.
+That way you know which commit started the failure of a particular set of tests.
-git auto will only create a release if all tests pass on the latest commit.
+Git auto will only create a release if all tests pass on the latest commit.

-now,
-  let's test it out by making a commit:
+Now, let's test it out by making a commit:

 ```sh
 chmod +x example_test.sh